x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 ## In-Place eDiscovery limits and throttling policies
 <a name="throttle"> </a>

-In Exchange Sever and Exchange Online, the resources In-Place eDiscovery can consume are controlled using throttling policies.
+In Exchange Server and Exchange Online, the resources In-Place eDiscovery can consume are controlled using throttling policies.

 The default throttling policy contains the following throttling parameters.